athena-ceo/trusted-service/README.md

    Excel-based approach.
 2. The rules implement the following decisions:

-- The (localized) messages to showw to the requester
+- The (localized) messages to show to the requester
 - The priority attached to a new case
 - The basket where to route it
-- The alerts that must be brpought to the agent attention
+- The alerts that must be brought to the agent attention
 - A recommended response that the agent can amend

 ------